fsantanna/pingus/ceu/README.md

 <!--*-->

-The class defines one state variable for each action to perform
+The class first defines one state variable for each action to perform
 @NN(def_1,-,def_2).
 The "Oh no!" sound plays as soon as the object starts in *state-1*
 @NN(sound_ohno).
-The `update` callback @NN(update_ini,-,update_end) updates the pingu animation and movement every frame regardless of its current state
+The `update` callback @NN(update_ini,-,update_end) updates the pingu animation and movement on every frame regardless of its current state
 @NN(update_1,-,update_2).
 When the animation reaches the 10th frame, it plays the "Bomb!" sound and switches to *state-2* @NN(sound_bomb_1,-,sound_bomb_2).
-The state variable `sound_played` is required because the sprite frame doesn't necessarily advance on every `update` invocation (e.g., `update` may execute twice while in frame `10`).
+The state variable `sound_played` is required because the sprite frame doesn't necessarily advance on every `update` invocation (e.g., `update` may execute twice during the 10th frame).
-The same reasoning and technique applies to the *state-3* (ln. @N(state_3_1)-@N(state_3_2) and @N(state_3_3)-@N(state_3_4)).
+The same reasoning and technique applies to *state-3* (ln. @N(state_3_1)-@N(state_3_2) and @N(state_3_3)-@N(state_3_4)).
 The explosion sprite appears in a single frame in *state-4* @NN(state_4).
 Finally, the pingu dies after the animation frames terminate